aldojacopovirno/aldojacopovirno/README.md

 ## 🔬 What I do?

-- 🎓 **BSc Student**: I study *"Statistics and Computer Science for Business, Finance, and Insurance"* at the University of Naples "Parthenope".
+- 🎓 **BSc Student**: I study *Statistics and Computer Science for Business, Finance, and Insurance* at the University of Naples "Parthenope".
 - 📊 **Research & Development**: I conduct research in **machine learning**, with a focus on integrating statistical-mathematical methods to enhance decision-making.
 - 🧠 **Academic Projects**: I am developing a project for an academic paper titled *"Optimizing Heart Disease Classification Through Statistical-Mathematical Hybridization: An Integrated Ordinal-XGBoost Framework Analysis"*.
 - 🚀 **Startup**: Through GreenWall Research, I explore advanced algorithm applications in the fields of finance and healthtech.